Witt vectors, semirings, and total positivity: Plethystic algebra for -algebras

 \subsection{Flat models of co-$\CC$-objects in $\Alg{K}$}

-We will be especially interested in finding $K$-models of $P'$ that are flat as $K$-modules.
-These can exist only when $P'$ itself is flat, but this will be the case in all our examples.
-Further we will only consider the case were $K$ is contained in $K'$.
+We will be especially interested in finding $K$-models of $P'$ that are flat (over $K$).
+Of course, these can exist only when $P'$ is flat over $K'$, but this will be the case in all our examples.
+Further we will only consider the case where the structure map $K\to K'$ is injective.

-In this context, the composition $P\to K'\tn_K P\to P'$ is injective.
+Under these assumptions, the composition $P\to K'\tn_K P\to P'$ is injective.
 Conversely, if a subset $P\subset P'$ admits a flat model structure, then it does so in a unique way.
 Indeed, since the induced maps $P^{\tn_K n}\to P'^{\tn_{K'}n}$ are injective, each co-operation $\Delta$ on $P'$ restricts to at most one on $P$.
-One might thus say that being a flat model (when $K\subseteq K'$) is a property of a given subset of $P'$, rather than a structure on it.
+One might then say that being a flat model (when $K\subseteq K'$) is a property of a given subset of $P'$, rather than a structure on it.

 The case where $\CC=\Alg{L}$ will be of particular interest to us.
-Then a flat model is just a subset $P\subseteq P'$ such that the following properties hold: \begin{enumerate} \item $P$ is a flat sub-$K$-algebra of $P'$, \item the induced map $K'\tn_{K}P \to P'$ is a bijection, \item $\Delta^+(P)\subseteq P\tn_{K} P$ and $\eps^+(P)\subseteq K$ \item $\Delta^{\times}(P)\subseteq P\tn_{K} P$ and $\eps^\times(P)\subseteq K$ \item $\beta(L)\subseteq \Alg{K}(P,K)$, where $\Alg{K}(P,K)$ is regarded as a subset of $\Alg{K'}(P',K')$. \end{enumerate} When $L=\bN$, the last condition is always satisfied.
+Then a flat model is just a subset $P\subseteq P'$ such that the following properties hold: \begin{enumerate} \item $P$ is a flat sub-$K$-algebra of $P'$, \item the induced map $K'\tn_{K}P \to P'$ is a bijection, \item $\Delta^+(P)\subseteq P\tn_{K} P$ and $\eps^+(P)\subseteq K$, \item $\Delta^{\times}(P)\subseteq P\tn_{K} P$ and $\eps^\times(P)\subseteq K$, \item $\beta(L)\subseteq \Alg{K}(P,K)$, where $\Alg{K}(P,K)$ is regarded as a subset of $\Alg{K'}(P',K')$. \end{enumerate} When $L=\bN$, the last condition is always satisfied.
 (Alternatively, the conditions on the co-units $\eps^+$ and $\eps^\times$ are also redundant but not in the absence of (5).)

 For other categories $\CC$, it is usually clear how to modify these conditions.
 For example, if $\CC=\Mod{\bN}$, one would drop (4) and (5).